Renowned artist Satish Gujral dies in Delhi home

 He said Gujral's intellectual thirst took him far and wide, yet he remained attached to his roots.
 "Saddened by his demise.
 Om Shanti," the prime minister added.

+Vice President M Venkaiah Naidu said the nation would always remember Gujral's contributions in the field of art and culture.
+"May his soul rest in peace," he wrote.

 Gujral’s familiar works include the alphabet mural on the outside wall of the Delhi High Court.
 He also designed the Belgian Embassy in Delhi.
+He received his training in art first at Lahore's Mayo School of Art and then at the Sir J. J. School of Art in Mumbai.
+One of the major turning points in his artistic career was when he got a scholarship to travel to Mexico.
+His interactions with Mexican painter Diego Riviera went on have a deep influence on his work.
 “Unlike many of his peers, who went to Paris or London in the early 1950s, Gujral went to Mexico City to study with Diego Rivera and Siqueiros.
 Gujral's was a versatile practice spanning painting, sculpture and architecture.
 RIP,” curator and artist Ranjit Hoskote said on Twitter.
 Adwaita Gadnayak, director general of Delhi’s National Gallery of Modern Art, said the artist’s brilliance lay in his “ability to use his creativity to the fullest in many forms and ways”.

 “His highlight happened in 1952, when he got a scholarship to study at the revered Palacio de Bellas Artes in Mexico City, where he was apprenticed under renowned artists Diego Rivera and David Alfaro Siqueiros - who were remarkable figures of the 20th-century art scene.
-To have Frida Kahlo and Octavio Paz as his friends became the important point of synergy,” he said..
+To have Frida Kahlo and Octavio Paz as his friends became the important point of synergy,” he said.
+Several others also mourned his death.
+Congress leader Rajeev Shukla said Gujral must also be remembered for rescuing people during Partition.

+"Passing away of famous painter, artist Satish Gujral will leave a deep void in world of art.
+Brother of ex pm I k Gujral Satish ji was known for his services to rescue people during partition @mohitgujral @NareshGujral," he said.
+Offering his “heartfelt condolences” to the family, Urban Affairs Minister Hardeep Singh Puri wrote, “Deeply saddened to hear about the demise of celebrated painter, sculptor, muralist & architect Sh Satish Gujral.
+He will be remembered & missed by legions of his followers & admirers.”
+Lok Sabha speaker Om Birla said Gujral would be remembered “for his unique artistic imagination, intellectual fervour & multifaceted personality”.

+Union minister Harsimrat Kaur Badal and SAD leader Sukhbir Singh Badal also expressed their condolences.
+“Saddened to learn about the demise of legendary painter, writer, sculptor & architect Satish Gujral ji.
+His contribution to the creative field shall always be cherished.
+My thoughts and prayers are with the bereaved family, friends & admirers.
+May his soul rest in peace! #RIP," the union minister tweeted.
+“Deepest condolences on the sad demise of acclaimed artist, architect, sculptor, writer & Padma Vibhushan recipient Satish Gujral ji.
+Passing away of Satish ji will leave a deep void in the world of art.
+May his noble soul rest in peace!”
+Sukhbir Badal said on the micro-blogging site.
+PTI TRS MIN TRS MIN MIN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)